holochain-open-dev/templates/README.md

                 pkgs.nodejs_20
                 # more packages go here
 +             ] ++ [
-+                # inputs'.scaffolding.packages.hc-scaffold-module-template # if your repository is a module
++                # inputs'.scaffolding.packages.hc-scaffold-zome-template # if your repository is a zome
 +                inputs'.scaffolding.packages.hc-scaffold-app-template      # if your repository is an app
               ];
             };